-At the October 2, 2012 hearing, the Board adopted an amendment (10/2/12 Attachment 3, pg.6) as shown below to directly integrate into the Coastal Permit process itself the existing Master Plan provisions for including contiguous properties held in the same ownership in the permit application submittal.
-Upon further review, small changes are proposed to the Board-approved language to give the Planning Director the discretion to waive this requirement for projects where there is no need to involve the contiguous property in the permit review and to clarify the authority to include such property even if the submitted application does not propose work there.
+The Board accepted staff's recommended modifications to Section 22.70.030.A as shown below to give the Planning Director the discretion to waive this requirement for projects where there is no need to involve the contiguous property in the permit review, and to clarify the authority to include such property even if the submitted application does not propose work there.

-22.70.030 - Coastal Permit Filing, Initial Processing A. Application and filing...
+- 22.70.030 Coastal Permit Filing, Initial Processing - A. Application and filing

 2. Documentation of the applicant's legal interest in all the property upon which work is proposed to be performed, and all contiguous properties under the same ownership.
-The area of the subject to the Coastal Permit may shall include at least all such contiguous properties under the same ownership where the Director finds that necessary to achieve the requirements of the Local Coastal Program.
+The area of the subject to the Coastal Permit may shall-include at least all-such contiguous properties under the same ownership-where the Director finds that necessary to achieve the requirements of the Local Coastal Program.
 The area covered by a proposed project may also include multiple ownerships.